louisheath/javascript-course/notes.md

 They have more functionality than objects:
 - the flexibility in key data types allows for complex use cases
 - they are iterable (`.forEach()`)
-- the size property can be useful
+- the size property can be more useful than `Object.keys(obj).length`
 - order is preserved

 However objects are lower level and often more optimised for speed.